Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Results

 \subsection{Changes in the statistical steady-state}

+The long simulations described in section \ref{sec:simulations} are now used to study the statistical changes occurring along the warm branch of statistical steady-states as the solar constant is decreased towards its critical value $S_c$.
 We start by discussing the statistics of a few observables to stress their key role in the ice-albedo feedback, the instability mechanism responsible for the attractor crisis (see section \ref{sec:crisisPlasim}).
-Based on physical grounds, the following observables will be used: \begin{itemize} \item the global fraction of Sea Ice Cover (SIC) in the Northern Hemisphere (NH), \item the Mean Surface Temperature (MST) averaged around the Equator (Eq, i.e. from $15^\circ S$ to $15^\circ N$), \end{itemize} The SIC is the primary variable involved in the ice-albedo feedback as an ice-covered ocean has a much bigger albedo than an ice-free ocean.
+Based on physical grounds (see remark~\ref{rmk:choiceObs}), the following observables will be used \footnote{These observables play the role of the function $g$ in section~\ref{sec:methodology}).}: \begin{itemize} \item the fraction of Sea Ice Cover (SIC) in the Northern Hemisphere (NH), \item the Mean Surface Temperature (MST) averaged around the Equator (Eq, i.e. from $15^\circ S$ to $15^\circ N$), \end{itemize} The SIC is the primary variable involved in the ice-albedo feedback as an ice-covered ocean has a much bigger albedo than an ice-free ocean.
 Sea ice forms when the surface temperature is below the freezing point ($T_f \approx 271.8 K$) motivating the choice of a surface temperature indicator.
-Furthermore, the MST at the equator is an indicator of the amount of heat stored in the ocean at low-latitudes (indeed, because the ocean is slab, the temperature of the water column is uniform and proportional to its heat content) and that can potentially be transported to high latitudes through horizontal diffusion in the Ocean or, indirectly, through the general circulation of the Atmosphere.
+Furthermore, the MST at the equator is an indicator of the amount of heat stored in the ocean at low-latitudes and that can potentially be transported to high latitudes through horizontal diffusion in the Ocean or, indirectly, through the general circulation of the Atmosphere.

-The sample mean (from the long simulations) of these observables are represented in figure \ref{fig:moments}(a-b), allowing us to recap the changes in the climate steady-state \cite{Lucarini2010a, Boschi2013}.
+The sample mean (calculated from the long simulations presented in section \ref{sec:simulations}, according to (\ref{eq:Birkhoff})) of these observables are represented in figure \ref{fig:moments}(a-b), allowing us to recap the changes in the climate steady-state \cite{Lucarini2010a, Boschi2013}.
 As the solar constant is decreased, less thermal Outgoing Longwave Radiation (OLR) is necessary to balance the Incoming Shortwave Radiation (ISR) from the sun, so that, as predicted by the Stefan-Boltzmann law of black bodies, the temperature of the Earth cools down, explaining the decrease in the Eq MST (fig. \ref{fig:moments}(b)).
 The cooling of the surface of the Earth induces an increase of the extent of the sea ice towards low latitudes, further weakening the amount of absorbed solar radiation and strengthening the cooling.
 These changes in the mean of these observables are smooth, almost linear.
-Only for a value of the solar constant smaller than $1280 (Wm^{-2})$ does the increase in NH SIC strengthen.
+Only for a value of the solar constant smaller than $1280~Wm^{-2}$ does the increase in NH SIC strengthen.